 Bear spray is designed specifically for this eventuality.
 It effectively averts dangerous encounters with a wild bear, ensuring your safety.
 Recent studies showed that 98% of people carrying bear spray were able to avoid injury.
 And it’s as convenient as it is effective, being easy to pack, transport, and use.
 Here are some bear sprays we recommend you take with you on your next wilderness adventure.

 Why buy bear spray?

-Bear sprays are what provide you with protection when you are out in bear country.
-If you ever run into an aggressive bear when camping, backpacking, or hiking, effectively deployed bear spray is the best way to deter them.
-This can prevent injuries or even death sustained from a bear attack.
+Bear sprays provide you with protection when you’re out in bear country.
+If you ever run into an aggressive bear when camping, backpacking, or hiking, effectively deployed bear spray is one of the very best ways to deter them.
+It can prevent injuries or even death sustained from a bear attack.
 The good news is that bear spray is non-lethal to bears but still strong enough to convince them to leave you alone.
-And it doesn’t require any precision or special accuracy to work; as long as you put up a large enough cloud of spray between you and a charging bear, it should do the trick.
-If there’s any chance of encountering a bear in the area where you plan to camp or hike, no matter how minuscule, bear spray is an absolute must-have.
+And it doesn’t require special precision or accuracy to work; as long as you put up a large enough cloud of spray between you and a charging bear, it should do the trick.
+If there’s a chance of encountering a bear in the area where you plan to camp or hike, no matter how minuscule, bear spray is an absolute must-have for peace of mind.

 Keep in mind that bear spray isn’t like insect repellent.
 Spraying it on yourself or your gear won’t keep bears away; it’s only effective when deployed in the direction of an aggressive bear.
 And bear spray has a shelf life, meaning it does expire after a time.
-Be sure you check the dates on any cans you own before you go camping and buy a new supply if necessary.
+Be sure to check the dates on the cans you own before going camping and buy a new supply if necessary.